SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 ## What is the RC used for?

-Research Catalogue can be used for creating research documentation, editing articles, collaborative writing, thesis works, peer reviewed journal publications and course materials.
-It has also been used for setting up low-
+Research Catalogue can be used for creating research documentation, editing articles, reports, collaborative writing, thesis/dissertation works, peer reviewed journal publications and class logbooks.

+It can also be used to present research data in a human friendly layout.

 <!-- ## Why Use RC ?